JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     re-renders the user interface.

 2. Start the application using the Gradle `run` task.
-3. Navigate to [`http://localhost:9090/`](http://localhost:9090/), and try adding and removing elements in the list:
+3. Navigate to [`http://localhost:9090/`](http://localhost:9090/), and try adding and removing elements from the list:

     ![Final shopping list](finished-shopping-list.gif){width=500}

 ## Include a database to store data

 Currently, the application doesn't save data, meaning that the shopping list vanishes when you terminate the server process.
-To fix that, use the MongoDB database for storing and retrieving shopping list items even when the server shuts down.
+To fix that, use the MongoDB database to store and retrieve shopping list items even when the server shuts down.

 MongoDB is simple, fast to set up, has library support for Kotlin, and provides simple, [NoSQL](https://en.wikipedia.org/wiki/NoSQL) document storage, which is more than enough for a basic application.
 You are free to equip your application with a different mechanism for data storage.

-To provide all the functionality used in this section, you'll need to include several libraries from the Kotlin and JavaScript (npm) ecosystems.
+To provide all of the functionality used in this section, you'll need to include several libraries from the Kotlin and JavaScript (npm) ecosystems.
 See the `jsMain` dependency block in the `build.gradle.kts` file with the full setup.

 ### Set up MongoDB